Automation with Mobile Robots (AGV&AMR) in Logistics - How to Find the Right Use Case

-Mobile robots are used in many areas of Logistics 4.0.
+Mobile robots (AGV&AMR) are used in many areas of Logistics 4.0.
 In intralogistics, mobile robots efficiently and autonomously move goods from A to B, pick products according to an order and thus relieve employees of repetitive and physically demanding tasks.
 At the beginning of their Robot Automation Journey, logistics and production companies ask themselves which operational process they can automate with mobile robots.
 In this article, you will learn how to determine your optimal use case for the first proof of concept (PoC), an initial pre-test with mobile robots on site.

 Reading time: ca. 2 minutes